MatrixManAtYrService/slice_tool/README.md

 --

-Warning:  while most of this code works, but it has been recently extracted from a different project, some cleanup is needed to ensure that the tests run and perhaps a few other things.
+Warning:  most of this code works, but it has been recently extracted from a different project, some cleanup is needed to ensure that the tests run and perhaps a few other things.
 It will have some polish soon, but for now expect some rough edges.

 --